 Specialities: Italian specialties like panettone, pandoro, and torrone, as well as regional delicacies like fritole veneziane (fried doughnuts) and zaleti (cornmeal cookies).
 Cicheti are small plates of local cheeses and cured meats.
 Vin brulé (mulled wine) and cioccolata calda (hot chocolate).

-These neighbourhoods are within walking distance of the market and have a variety of accommodations, from luxury hotels to budget-friendly options.
+These neighbourhoods are within walking distance of the markets and Christmas events and have a variety of places to stay, from luxury hotels to budget-friendly options.

 Alternatively, you might like to take a food tour where you can learn about Venetian culture through their cuisine.
 This is one of the most popular food tours in Venice.

 You may find it helpful to check my guide to the Christmas markets in Italy 2023, which has tips and recommendations for making the most of your winter break.

 Fritole: Venetian doughnuts you often see at street food stalls around the city.
 They’re deep-fried and sprinkled with powdered sugar.
 Local bakers often add raisins or pine nuts for extra flavour and texture.
 It’s a classic snack with a long history in Venice, dating back to at least the Renaissance.